Avuxo/wa2/README.md

 In the `White Album 2\todokanai` folder, there needs to be two files, the first being the font atlas `font.png` and the second being simply titled `subtitles` (no extension).

+The trigger for any given sub track is the audio ID of the resource loaded for the background audio track.
+The debug menu will tell you whatever the most recently loaded audio track is which you can use to write your subs.
+This will be some 0-4 digit ID.

 Please note that <b>ALL</b> subtitles must be ASCII.
 That means that MS elipse characters, MS single quotes, and MS double quotes must be replaced with `...`, `'`, and `"` respectively.

 The carat character `^` is a linebreak, to make it look right, don't use any spaces surrounding it.